numpy/numpy/doc/source/user/how-to-verify-bug.rst

 5. What to do next
 ******************************************************************************

-Go to the NumPy issues page https://github.com/numpy/numpy/issues and see if you can confirm the existence of any other bugs.
+Go to the `NumPy GitHub issues page <https://github.com/numpy/numpy/issues>`_ and see if you can confirm the existence of any other bugs.
 If you can, comment on the issue saying so.
 Doing this helps the NumPy developers know if more than one user is experiencing the issue.